 It can also mean they are “even” for the day, meaning no profits or losses.

 Flat may also refer to the market conditions.
-When the market is doing very little, some traders may call it “flat.”
+When the market is doing very little, some traders may call it flat or neutral.

 When prices are increasing, marked by the price making higher swing highs and higher swing lows (see chart below).